usman6/email-scheduler/README.md

   cd email-scheduler
   docker-compose up
 ```
-Emails are automatically created in database
+Emails are created in database on application startup.

 Create user...